 270 Shawmut Ave.

-Hookahs might be the biggest draw for college students, but there’s much more in this quirky grocery/cookware/specialty food store, built to serve the South End’s once sizable Syrian, Lebanese, and Greek community.
+Hookahs might be the biggest draw for college students, but there’s much more in this quirky grocery/cookware/specialty food store, originally established to serve the South End’s once sizable Syrian, Lebanese, and Greek community.
 Today, you can still find hazelnut praline, green pepper jelly, fig spread, and chutneys of all sorts.
-It also stocks kitchen necessities such as stovetop espresso makers and large serving platters.
-In the back are containers of olives and hard-to-find spices such as za’atar and wasabi-flavored sesame seeds.
+The shop also stocks kitchen necessities such as stovetop espresso makers and large serving platters.
+In the back are containers of olives and hard-to-find spices, such as za’atar and wasabi-flavored sesame seeds.

 Getting there: The BU Shuttle (BUS) runs from the Charles River Campus to the Medical Campus, which borders the South End.
 Nearby MBTA stops include Massachusetts Avenue and Back Bay on the Orange Line and Symphony, Prudential, and Copley on the Green Line.
 The Silver Line bus also runs up and down Washington Street.